NCAA basketball players use biggest stage to deliver message

 “No matter how big or small something like this is, it gets the NCAA’s attention,” Nevius said.

-Whether the latest social media campaign could lead to something bigger like a strike or walkout by players during one of the biggest events on the American sports calendar, Nevius did not know.
+Whether the latest social media campaign could lead to something bigger like a strike or walkout by players during one of the biggest events on the American sports calendar, Nevius could not predict.

-“These are warning shots,” he said, ‘until they’re not.”
+“These are warning shots,” he said, “until they’re not.”

 Follow Ralph D. Russo at https://twitter.com/ralphDrussoAP and listen at https://westwoodonepodcasts.com/pods/ap-top-25-college-football-podcast/